borntofrappe/game-development/07 Pokemon/Pokemon 9/README.md

 To mirror the idea introduced for the textbox, the game includes an additional state dedicated to render and update a selection.

-It is initialized with a callback function.
+`BattleMenuState` is first initialized with a callback function.

 ```lua
 function BattleMenuState:init(def)